sakthi-webdev/weather-now/README.md

 - Animated SVG Weather Icons - Beautifully crafted weather icons

+### Contributing

+Contributions are welcome!
+Please fork the repository and create a pull request with your changes.

+### License

+This project is licensed under the MIT License - see the LICENSE file for details.

+### Acknowledgments

+Special thanks to the creators of the libraries and tools used in this project.

 ## Getting Started

 Follow these instructions to get a copy of the project up and running on your local machine.